Abraham21/personal-blog/content/posts/2020-08-30-how-i-chose-computer-science.md

 ### TL;DR

-* Grew up heavily using technology for creative purposes
+* Grew up heavily using technology for creative purposes.
-* Tried programming in a computer science course, but hated it
+* Tried programming in a computer science course, but hated it.
 * Spanish teacher threatens to fail me.
 Results in me developing the [Oh No Button](https://play.google.com/store/apps/details?id=tk.abestudying.ohnobutton) app.
-Start to love programming.
+I start to love programming.
-* Leads to the development of many [more Android apps](https://play.google.com/store/apps/developer?id=Abraham+Yepremian) and learning web development
+* Leads to the development of many [more Android apps](https://play.google.com/store/apps/developer?id=Abraham+Yepremian) and learning web development.
 * The experience makes me sure of my decision to pursue software engineering.